-I. Admission Procedures
+1. Admission Procedures

 - A. Students in the College of Education and Human Development and other colleges that have approved teacher education programs must make application for admission to the Professional Program in Teacher Education at least four weeks prior to the end of any given semester in order to have their applications duly processed by the beginning of the following semester.
-The schedule for applying is the following: - 1.
-Students in the College of Education and Human Development and other colleges that have approved teacher education programs will normally be required to make application for admission as students in Education 202. - 2.
-All students must have formally filed an application before enrolling in any professional courses other than Education 202. - B. Students who make proper application will be screened and placed in one of the three categories described below:

-- 1. FULL STATUS: Indicates all screening components have been met and the candidate is eligible to schedule remaining Professional Education Courses (EDUC prefix courses).
+The schedule for applying is the following: - Students in the College of Education and Human Development and other colleges that have approved teacher education programs will normally be required to make application for admission as students in Education 201. - All students must have formally filed an application before enrolling in any professional courses other than Education 201. - B. Students who make proper application will be screened and placed in one of the three categories described below: - 1.
+FULL STATUS: Indicates all screening components have been met and the candidate is eligible to schedule remaining Professional Education Courses (EDUC prefix courses).
 Criteria for Full Status are: - a.
-Minimum 2.5 cumulative grade point average (based on a minimum of 30 credit hours). - b.
-Maintain a cumulative grade point average of 2.5 or better. - c.
-Achieve a passing score on PRAXIS I PPST-Reading (172), Writing (171), and Mathematics (170) tests or the CBPPST-Reading (319), Writing (316), Mathematics (315). - d.
+Minimum 2.5 cumulative or degree grade point average (based on a minimum of 30 credit hours). - Maintain a cumulative or degree grade point average of 2.5 or better. - Achieve a passing score on PRAXIS I PPST-Reading, Writing and Mathematics.
+(Refer to the Louisiana Department of Education website for current passing scores.) - d.
 Achieve a grade of C or better in English 102. - e.
-Achieve a grade of B or better in Education 202. - f.
+Achieve a grade of B or better in Education 201. - f.
 Complete a speech and hearing screening (refer to the Policy for Speech and Hearing Screening). - g.
 Participate in a group interview screening.
 (Refer to the Policy for Group Interview Screening.) - h.
 Have never been convicted of a felony. - 2.
-PROVISIONAL STATUS: May be granted to a student who has a minimum cumulative grade-point average of 2.5 or above and a B or better in Education 202, but who is deficient in one or more of the remaining screening components.
+PROVISIONAL STATUS: May be granted to a student who has a minimum cumulative grade-point average of 2.5 or above and a B or better in Education 201 or 202 depending upon degree program, but who is deficient in one or more of the remaining screening components.
 Provisional status students may not schedule any professional education courses beyond EDUC 204.
 However, students in provisional status may schedule EPSY 301 or 311 as required by the individual's curriculum. - 3.
-INELIGIBLE: Indicates a student does not meet or maintain criteria for either full or provisional status. - C. Continuous screening of each student utilizing the standards of the Professional Program in Teacher Education will occur each semester of a student's enrollment.
-Students will be permitted to repeat any EDUC and EPSY prefix course only once.
+INELIGIBLE: Indicates a student does not meet or maintain criteria for either full or provisional status. - C. On going screening of each student utilizing the standards of the Professional Program in Teacher Education will occur each semester of a student's enrollment. - 1.
+Students will be permitted to enroll in any Education and Educational Psychology course only twice. - 2.
+Students will be permitted to repeat only two Education and Educational Psychology courses.